crowdagger/crowbook/guide/arguments.md

 **usage**: `crowbook --print-template template`

-Prints to stdout the built-in template.
+Prints the built-in template to stdout.
 Useful if you want to customize the appearance of your document.
 E.g., if you want to modify the CSS used for HTML rendering: